 Sequencing: The HMW DNA extraction was very challenging.
 First, it was performed at the Department of Plant Biology of FCUL using a CTAB protocol (Doyle & Doyle, 1987 later modified by Weising et al., 1994), which resulted in low DNA quality even after purification.
 Taking advantage of the ERGA network, we used a nuclei isolation protocol adapted from the ARIMA-HiC kit, shared by Narjes Yousefi (pers. comm.), a member of ERGA.
 This resulted in higher quality and quantity of extracted DNA, but it still did not pass the quality control for PacBio Hi-Fi library preparation and sequencing at the University of Florence.
 After several attempts, to prevent DNA degradation during shipping, leaf tissue was directly shipped in dry ice so that DNA extraction could be performed at the University of Florence, where the libraries for Pac-Bio were prepared and sequenced.
 The assembly of the genome is ongoing, involving ERGA-Portugal members and Biogenome Portugal institutions.

+Expected results: Building a high-quality annotated reference genome will support ongoing projects on Portuguese crowberry and related plant species from coastal areas, and it will provide the opportunity to explore evolutionary biology questions associated with adaptations to coastal environments under a scenario of global changes.
+Moreover, the annotated reference genome will allow to uncover the genetic basis of the production of Portuguese crowberry’s bioactive compounds associated with health benefits.

 Cave ground beetle - Trechus terceiranus (Machado, 1988)